Motor-taxi-master-rider/Motor-taxi-master-rider.github.io/_posts/2017-08-31-a-simple-text-complie-calculator-with-coroutine-and-other-tricks.md

 - Stackless
 categories:
 - Python
-description: implement a simple text-compile calculator with following techs: coroutine, functools.singledispatch, re.scanner, the target of this tutorial is to implement visiter parttern with stackless python.
+description: the target of this tutorial is to implement visiter parttern with stackless python.
 ---